AbbadAnes/kaggle-Titanic-Disaster-competition-Analysis-and-Solution/README.md

 <br>
 - Pclass: - 0.32
 <br>
-we remind that a perfect correlation between two variables is equal to one that is why we see that the correlation coefficient between Survived and itself is equal to one, because the values are the same
+we remind that a perfect correlation between two variables is equal to one that's why we see that the correlation coefficient between Survived and itself is equal to one, because the values are same
 </p>

 <h2>Sex Variable</h2>
 <p>
-let's take a look at the sex variable now. this variable is Boolean ie it can have two values:
+let's take a look at the sex variable now. this variable is Boolean ie it can have two values True/False 1/0:
 <br>
 <strong>1: For men</strong>
 <br>